Lilli-K2/ActiveMouse-SFB1315/README.md

 <p align="left">

 Create a <strong>New Config</strong> and name it something memorable.
 In the dlc-live gui select <strong>Add Camera</strong> in the dropdown-menu of the <strong>Camera</strong> section.
 Now after clicking on <strong>Init Cam</strong>, choose <strong>OpenCVCam</strong> as your camera type and name your camera something you may easily recognize later.
-Now press <strong>Edit Camera Settings</strong> and choose the correct camera index.
+Now press <strong>Edit Camera Settings</strong> and choose the correct camera index for <strong>device</strong>.
 The other values can be modified according to your needs.
 We have, however, mostly been working with the standard values.
 <br>
 </p>
 <p align="left">